tebelorg/RPA-Python/README.md

 # About & Credits

 TagUI is a leading open-source RPA software :robot: with tens of thousands of users.
 It was created in 2016-2017 when I left DBS Bank as a test automation engineer, for a one-year sabbatical to Eastern Europe.
 Most of its code base was written in Novi Sad Serbia.
-My wife and I also spent a couple of months in Budapest Hungary, as well as Chiang Mai Thailand for visa runs.
 In 2018, I joined AI Singapore to continue development of TagUI.

 Over a few months in 2019, I took on a daddy role full-time, taking care of my newborn baby girl and wife :cowboy_hat_face:🤱.
 In between nannying, I used my time pockets to create this Python package built on TagUI.
 I hope that RPA for Python and ML frameworks would be good friends, and `pip install rpa` would make life easier for Python users.
 I maintain the package in my personal time and I'm happy that tens of thousands of people use it.

-For techincal info, see its intuitive architecture below and ample comments in its [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py).
+For technical info, see its intuitive architecture below and ample comments in this [single-file package](https://github.com/tebelorg/RPA-Python/blob/master/tagui.py).

 ![RPA for Python architecture](https://raw.githubusercontent.com/tebelorg/Tump/master/TagUI-Python/architecture.png)